gQIR: Generative Quanta Image Reconstruction¶

 Overall Architecture¶

-The input consists of binary photon frames from a SPAD sensor (or their aggregated 3-bit nano-bursts), and the output is a high-quality RGB image.
-The pipeline comprises three sequentially trained stages: Stage 1 trains a quanta-aligned VAE encoder for denoising and demosaicing; Stage 2 adversarially trains a LoRA U-Net to enhance perceptual fidelity; Stage 3 trains a FusionViT for burst-level spatiotemporal fusion in the latent space.
-Each stage freezes the parameters of all preceding modules.
+The input consists of binary photon frames from a SPAD sensor (or aggregated 3-bit nano-bursts), and the output is a high-quality RGB image.
+Training data is synthesized from clean images using a physically consistent Bernoulli SPAD image formation model.
+The pipeline consists of three sequentially trained stages: Stage 1 trains a Quanta-aligned VAE encoder for denoising and demosaicing; Stage 2 adversarially fine-tunes a LoRA U-Net to enhance perceptual fidelity; Stage 3 trains FusionViT for burst-level spatio-temporal fusion in the latent space.
+Parameters of previous modules are frozen at each subsequent stage.

 Key Designs¶